/ tool-comparisons / Mailgun vs Amazon SES for Solo Developers

 Amazon SES Overview

 Amazon SES is raw email infrastructure at the lowest price point available.
 You pay $0.10 per 1,000 emails with no monthly minimums.
 At that rate, 100,000 emails cost $10.
+New AWS accounts also get up to 3,000 message charges per month free for the first 12 months.
 No other service matches that pricing.

 The trade-off is clear: SES is infrastructure, not a product.
 You get an API that sends emails.
 Bounce handling, complaint processing, suppression list management, template management, and deliverability monitoring are all your responsibility.
 AWS provides the building blocks through SNS topics, CloudWatch metrics, and configuration sets, but you assemble them yourself.

 Initial setup requires requesting production access since you start in a sandbox.
-This review can take up to 24 hours.
+The sandbox caps you at 200 messages per 24-hour period and one message per second, so you cannot ship anything real until you are out.
+AWS aims to grant production access within 24 hours, though it can take longer if they need more detail on how you handle bounces and complaints.
 You also need IAM credentials with the right policies, domain verification, and SNS configuration for bounce and complaint notifications.
 None of this is hard if you know AWS, but it is time-consuming if you do not.

 Key Differences